AREKAI

 “Master thyself before mastering thy horn.”

-From the wind-torn peaks of Myrr’Kael, where cloud meets crag and silence is broken only by laughter or collision, descend the Arekai—horned folk of grit, grace, and the eternal spiral.
+From the wind-torn peaks of Myrr’Kael, where cloud meets crag and silence is broken only by breath, bell, or sudden impact, descend the Arekai—horned kin of discipline, humor, and the eternal spiral.

 I. The Spiral Within

-All Arekai are born with horns curled inward—a physical echo of the self in its earliest form: doubting, guarded, untested.
-As the Arekai grows through hardship, solitude, and spiritual clarity, the horns begin to twist outward.
+All Arekai are born with horns curled inward—a physical echo of the self in its earliest state: guarded, doubting, untested.

 They say:

-When thy horn faces out, so too doth thy spirit.”
+When thy horn faces out, so too doth thy soul.”

-At sixteen, each youth must wander for nine moons, horns wrapped and dulled, forbidden from using them in battle.
-The lesson?
+At sixteen, each Arekai youth must wander for nine moons.
+Their horns are wrapped and dulled, and they are forbidden from using them in battle.
+The lesson is simple:

-“If thou canst not win without thy horns
+“If thou canst not prevail without thy horns,

 II.
 Rank and Rumble